papiodesu/leptos_book/src/view/09_component_children.md

     /// Takes a function (type F) that returns anything that can be
     /// converted into a View (type IV)
     render_prop: F,
-    /// "children」 takes the 「Children" type
+    /// "children" takes the "Children" type
     /// this is an alias for "Box<dyn FnOnce() -> Fragment>"
     /// ... aren't you glad we named it "Children" instead?
     children: Children,